 - Pipe shoes help in preventing pipe damage for thin-walled pipes in support locations by transferring the loads to structures.

 Pipe shoe supports are categorized based on various parameters as provided below:

 Depending on the material of construction, pipe shoes are classified into two types: Metallic pipe shoes, and composite pipe shoes.

 As the name suggests, this type of shoe is made from metals.
 This is the most common type of piping shoe support used in the process and power piping industries.
 Metallic piping shoes are the oldest type of piping shoes that serving the piping industry for decades.
 Traditionally, metallic pipe shoes are manufactured from I-beams, channels, or structural plates.
 Metallic pipe shoes are simple and low-cost piping support solutions for high-temperature piping systems.

 Composite Pipe Shoes

 Composite pipe shoes offer the best corrosion-resistant alternative to metallic pipe shoes.
 They are usually UV resistant, strong, and durable.
-They are a relatively new addition in pipe shoe groups.
+They are a relatively new addition to pipe shoe groups.

-Depending on the attachment of pipe shoes with the parent pipe, they are classified into two groups: welded shoes and clamped shoes.
+Depending on the attachment of pipe shoes to the parent pipe, they are classified into two groups: welded shoes and clamped shoes.

 Welded Pipe Shoes